-You must have received a payment (or later receive a payment) of one of these qualifying benefits for 25 May 2022 to get the payment.
+You must have received a payment of one of these qualifying benefits from 25 May 2022 to get the payment.
 Payments will be made from September 2022.

 Pensioner Cost of Living Payment

-If you’re entitled to a Winter Fuel Payment for winter 2022 to 2023, you will get an extra £300 for your household paid with your normal payment from November 2022.
-This is in addition to any Cost of Living Payment you get with your benefit or tax credits.
+If you’re entitled to the £200 Winter Fuel Payment for winter 2022 to 2023, you will get an extra £300 for your household paid with your normal payment from November 2022.
+This is in addition to any Cost of Living Payment you get as part of your benefit or tax credits.

 Your Winter Fuel Payment amount depends on your circumstances.
-You can find more information about this here Cost of Living Payment – GOV.UK (www.gov.uk).
+You can find out more information on Winter Fuel Payments, here.

 If you need any support with your finances, please get in touch with our Money Advice Team.

 For more support with the cost of living crisis, visit our dedicated Cost of Living page.